 - If you want to reset all intervals on this page to their default values, click RESET TO DEFAULT near the bottom of the page.

 - To specify how long completed transactions will be stored, click the control for Completed Transactions, and change its associated number of days.
+The number of days to deletion will be calculated from when the transaction’s status changed to Completed.

 - If you want to specify smaller retention values for incomplete transactions in particular states (Draft, Declined or Expired). click the control for the relevant state, and change its associated number of days.
 These controls are in the section Advanced Settings for Incomplete Transactions.